 Lawful Evil vs Chaotic Neutral

 There is nothing for these two alignments to agree on!
-A Chaotic Neutral character hates laws, traditions and codes because they can be abused by those in power to restrict freedoms.
-Lawful Evil characters are often those oppressive people that Chaotic Neutral characters hate!
+A Chaotic Neutral character dislikes laws, traditions and codes because they can be taken advantage of by those in power to restrict freedoms.
+Lawful Evil characters are often those overly controlling people that Chaotic Neutral characters hate!

 Chaotic Neutral, on the other hand, would never follow such an ordered set of codes and traditions because that wouldn’t make them free.
 In fact, they will rebel against anything that restricts their freedom.
 Morally, they are just out for themselves.
 They will generally do Good things because they work out better for them.
-But if they are in a situation where they can steal from a stranger and get away with it, they will.
+But if they are in a situation where they can take something from a stranger without permission and get away with it, they will.

 To find out more about the Chaotic Neutral alignment, see my article.